-The SOAP API provides comprehensive integration flexibility by exposing portions of functionality of Marketing Cloud as interoperable, reusable services.
+The SOAP API provides comprehensive integration flexibility by exposing Marketing Cloud Engagement features as interoperable, reusable services.
 The API is built on web service standards that assure enterprise-level security and reliability.
 Because it is SOAP-based, developers can use leading integration processes and tools.
 The API is designed to:

 - Enable businesses to innovate their email strategy.